cgenereux/Wojak-Investor-Sim/README.md

     HTML tooltips (date + market cap/valuation) for readability.
   - HUD & layout: Header shows net worth, current date, macro-event pills, and multiplayer status/session ID.
 Market grid supports sort/filter; bankrupt firms are visually demoted.
 Detail panels include pipeline visualization, financial tables with dividend yield/P-S/P-E, buy/sell (with max buttons), and mission/founder/location badges.
 Portfolio lists both public and private stakes/commitments with stage/context labels.
 VC view has round timers/dilution, lead CTA, and preset buy fractions; VC and main views have back buttons to swap contexts.
 Multiplayer lobby shows player chips at the top and validates unique names; host/guest cues are reflected in the UI.
+  - Sector visuals: Public and VC market grids use a soft gradient color system by sector, with Technology and its subsectors arranged in a pastel blue–purple spectrum (Space → Aerospace → Materials → Hardware → Web → core Technology) so sorting by sector reads as a left-to-right color flow.

   Multiplayer Flow